kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 -
 - ```java
 - // Create a broadcast event
-- HomekitEvent event = new CharacteristicEvent(
+- HomekitEvent event = new HomekitCharacteristicEvent(
 -     HomekitEventType.CHARACTERISTIC_STATE_CHANGED,
 -     "bridge:123",
 -     "*",  // Use wildcard for broadcast
--     new EventMetadata(
+-     new HomekitEventMetadata(
 -         "bridge:123",
 -         null,
 -         "bridge:123",